All Episodes Plain Text Favourite

 What does that do to them?

-And there's a twist basically where she's kept this room that's now covered in dust exactly as it was the day she was going to get married.
+I think she was basically abandoned on the day of her wedding, and there's a twist basically where she's kept this room that's now covered in dust exactly as it was the day she was going to get married.

-Like she has the dress, and I think she even gets dressed.
+Like, she has the dress, and I think she even gets dressed.

-Yeah, that's great expectations.
+Yeah, that's that's great expectations.

 I can't remember all the details.